sadiqmmm/clipboard-rails/README.md

     $ gem install clipboard-rails

+Note: After adding the gem to your gem file and running the bundle, restart rails server.

 Now you need to edit your `app/assets/javascripts/application.js` file and add the following line:
 ``` javascript
 //= require clipboard